den-ii/lendsqr-fe-test/README.md

 - Filter the Users
 - View User Details
 - Activate and Blacklist accounts
+- Pagination
+- Pop up on activation or blacklist accounts

 ## How to run Locally
 This React application is created with Vite